andrealbinop/fitnesse-selenium-slim/README.md

 #### Screenshots

 This plugin provides a screenshot feature, showing the screenshot preview (and link) similar to [hsac-fitnesse-plugin](https://github.com/fhoeben/hsac-fitnesse-plugin).
+Screenshots can be triggered when:

+* An assertion fails, mostly when an element can't be found in the page or it's contents is somehow unexpected.
-To trigger the screenshot you just need to invoke the screenshot with show action (taken from [FitNesseSeleniumSlim.SeleniumFixtureTests.SameBrowserSessionTests.EnsureTextTest](fitnesse/FitNesseRoot/FitNesseSeleniumSlim/SeleniumFixtureTests/SameBrowserSessionTests/TextTest/content.txt)):
+* Manually, by using along with  the show action (example below, taken from [FitNesseSeleniumSlim.SeleniumFixtureTests.SameBrowserSessionTests.EnsureTextTest](fitnesse/FitNesseRoot/FitNesseSeleniumSlim/SeleniumFixtureTests/SameBrowserSessionTests/TextTest/content.txt)):

 ```
 | selenium |